 Another Corps of Engineers project, Cochiti is a short drive south of Santa Fe and about an hour north of Albuquerque on Interstate 25.
 Though mostly on Cochiti Pueblo land, there are two areas that are open to the general public, the Cochiti Recreation Area on the western shore by the dam, and the Tetilla Peak area on the east.
 Both spots have boat ramps.
 Since the lake is entirely no-wake restricted, it is popular with windsurfers and paddle boaters.
 People who fish for northern pike also love Cochiti for its springtime catches of huge spawning fish in the shallows.
 Cochiti has no marina, though there are plans to build one in the future.

 It should go without saying that this article shouldn’t be your only research into the waters I’ve described.
 They all have unique considerations such as water levels and weather patterns; you don’t want to pull up to a marina and find that it’s not there due to a drastically changed water level (this can happen at the bigger lakes like Elephant Butte and Navajo).
 You don’t want to get wave-washed in Heron.
 I’ve also assumed that any boater who wishes to enjoy these gems is up to date on the latest water safety requirements and methods, and that you’ve met all regulatory requirements.
-I’m assuming you’re a smart boater, that you boat only when sober, keep your machines in good repair, and—no matter what the guys on the shore might want—you break out your new string bikini when there’s no possibility of snowfall or a cold front blowing in.
-That means summer but prepare to cover yourself up anyway.
-Sorry, fellas.
+I’m assuming you’re a smart boater, that you boat only when sober and you keep your machines in good repair.